Mongolian dollar

-The dollar (доллар) was the currency of Mongolia between 1921 and 1925.
-Treasury notes were issued under Baron Ungern in 1921.
-The denominations were 10, 20, 50 and 100 dollars.
-It was intended to replace the Chinese yuan at par but, according to European travellers of the time, was worthless.
-Further banknotes were printed in 1924, in denominations of 50 cents, 1, 3, 5, 10 and 25 dollars, but were not issued.
-The dollar, together with other circulating currencies, was replaced by the tögrög in 1925.
+The dollar (доллар) was the currency of Mongolia between 1921 and 1925 during the transition from the rule of the Bogd Khan government to the People's Government.
+The treasury notes were issued under Baron Ungern in 1921.
+The denominations were 10, 20, 50, and 100 dollars.
+The dollar, together with other circulating currencies, was replaced by the togrog in 1925.